tiffanychang-fr/piggy-back-client/README.md

 - `Mailing service`: applying `nodemailer` npm packages.

 ### 🚩 How does it work ?
-`Create a Post`: Create a post that describe your needs and budget.
+`Say Your Needs`: Create a post that describe your needs and budget.
-`Seller make Offers`: We have 100+ available on the platform to serve your needs, receive an email if any offers arrive.
+`Accept Offer`: We have 100+ locals available on our platform to serve your needs, receive an email if any offers arrive.
-`Connect & Contact`: Accept an offer.
-You are now connected with your personal local helper.
-Ready to contact.
+`Connect & Contact`: Your selected personal local help will reach !

 ***